kemunpus20/r3-app/doc/PRODUCTION.md

 ## Note.
 1. To improve system overall performance, use smart cache mechanism in both django and azure.
 1. Using Azure Private VNET would be better for security.
-1. To confirm django application configuration, `manage.py check --deploy` will provides some security related information.
+1. To confirm Django application settings, `manage.py check --deploy` will provides some security related information.